My Step-By-Step Blueprint For Learning and Mastering Google Analytics 4 (GA4)

 Congratulations!
 You have successfully fixed redundant views notification in Google Analytics.

-Other Articles on Google Analytics Notifications and alerts
+1. Google Analytics Notifications and Alerts Guide

 Frequently asked questions about how to fix redundant views in Google Analytics